Joint Replacement Specialist in Dallas

 Joint replacement is a surgical procedure designed to remove and replace an arthritic or damaged joint with an artificial joint called a prosthesis.
 This kind of operation is usually considered only after other treatments have failed to provide adequate relief from pain and disability.

 Joint replacement has become commonplace with more than 285,000 primary total hip replacements and more than 600,000 total knee replacement surgeries performed in the United States annually.
+To schedule an appointment with an experienced orthopedic surgeon Dallas, call our office at 469-200-2832.

 Types of Joint Replacement Surgeries